 Many people wonder how we feel about vaccines and wonder if we vaccinate our kittens before going to new homes.

-We have researched the pros and cons to vaccinations and have reached the conclusion that a kitten with a immature immune system should not be subjected to foreign antibodies via an unnatural route.
+We had researched the pros and cons to vaccinations and had reached the conclusion that a kitten with a immature immune system should not be subjected to foreign antibodies via an unnatural route.

 1.)Wait at least a week or until the new kitten has settled in and feels at home and is not under stress from the move.

-2.)To not give more than one vaccine at a time so the immune system does not need to work as hard to develop antibodies many different viruses at once.
+2.)To not give more than one vaccine at a time so the immune system does not need to work as hard to develop antibodies to so many different viruses at once.

-3.)To vaccine only for panlukopenia and rabies and nothing experimental and proven not to work like FIP, FIV, bordetella etc, or anything that is generally not lethal like rhinotracheitis and calicivirus.
+3.)To vaccine only for panleukopenia and rabies and nothing experimental and proven not to work like FIP, FIV, bordetella etc, or anything that is generally not lethal like rhinotracheitis and calicivirus <--- note: this has changed recently in light of the stronger versions of these diseases circulating.

 4.)Be informed about all vaccines before going to the vets and have reasons why you should not vaccinate if you choose not.
 Most vets will recommend lots of vaccines.
 It is your job to be informed about the best care for your kitty!
 Don't leave it up to the vets.